HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 acquit (v): vindicate, to free from allegation or blame, làm trọn (nghĩa vụ, bổn phận)

 irrigation (n): tưới, supply with water by artificial means

+enact (v): act out, to make into law